Scientific writing

 When you have too many commas you create hypotaxis: the use of clause after subordinate clause, which creates sentences of deeply satisfying complexity, that, even while you might get lost a little between the commas, reassure the reader that an academic of sober-minded, careful, disposition is tapping away at the keyboard crafting very, very polite sentences which, because of those glorious clauses and subordinate clauses, will make you feel like you’re eating dry toast.
 You’re on safe ground with all that hypotactic fun, believe me, because it’s impossible to be too enthusiastic, or too rude, about anything when you write this way.
 It’s no wonder, since academics love being passive aggressive, …that most ‘serious’ writing is full of it.

-Thomas Basbøll counters Mewburn’s argument about in-group signalling by extolling the virtues of a productive in-group:
+Thomas Basbøll counters Mewburn’s claim about in-group signalling by extolling the virtues of a productive group:

 This, then, is my advice to doctoral students and early career researchers.
 Spend some time looking for a group of people you like writing for and just go ahead and enjoy it for a few hours every week.
 (I recommend at least two and a half hours and at most fifteen.)
 This will all be happening within you, in your heart and mind, so you are in control of the moment.
 Keep the mood warm and collegial.
 Don’t spend a lot of time writing for readers you don’t like, or readers you fear, or don’t respect, or feel humiliated by.
 Spend most of your writing time among your peers.
 Enjoy their company.

-To meet the Key Performance Indicators of Australian research it is generally best to churn out endless stylized academese in order to get published as often and expeditiously as possible, without pause to make it comprehensible to the public, or even other researchers who aren’t sufficiently close to your field to be a gatekeeper.
-The goal is to be just comprehensible enough not to annoy good reviewers and maybe even just incomprehensible enough to intimidate bad reviewers into accepting your work.
+To meet the Key Performance Indicators of Australian research, we generally churn out endless stylized academese to get published as often and as quickly as possible, without pausing to make it comprehensible to the public or even to other researchers who aren’t close enough to our field to be gatekeepers.
+The goal becomes to be just comprehensible enough not to annoy good reviewers, and maybe just incomprehensible enough to intimidate bad reviewers into accepting our work.

-We could, nonetheless, be a little bit better off, I feel, by tithing a small amount of effort to less abhorrent journal submissions, perhaps?
-Also, advocating for a system which permits this?
+We could, nonetheless, be a little better off, I feel, by tithing a small amount of effort to less abhorrent journal submissions.
+Also, we could advocate for a system that permits this.

 OK, but how to do better within the constraints we have?
-There is no shortage of advice about that.
+There’s no shortage of advice about that.
 Too much, even.
-Advice alone will not fix perverse incentives.
+Advice alone won’t fix perverse incentives.
 Nonetheless, advice is a necessary part of the solution.
-Maybe at some point I will have time to better triage all these resources and find out which ones have, e.g. evidential support rather than being the groundless mumblings of latter-day prescriptive grammarians.
-For now, a fountain! a cornucopia!
+Maybe at some point I’ll have time to triage these resources better and find out which ones, for example, have evidential support rather than being the groundless mumblings of latter-day prescriptive grammarians.
+For now: a fountain!
+A cornucopia!
 A jungle of verbiage on the topic of how to omit needless words.

 J.S.
 Milne, tips for authors: